A Brief History

 - During the academic year 2005-06, Bachelor of Library and Information Sciences (BLISc) programme was introduced under the School of Library Science, taking into account the need for professionals in the field of information management in all fields of academics and research.

-- 2007 - Rajagiri College was Re-accredited with A+ status from the National Assessment and Accreditation Council (NAAC), Govt. of India
+- 2007 - Rajagiri College was Re-accredited with A+ status by the National Assessment and Accreditation Council (NAAC), Govt. of India

 - 2008-09 - The Post Graduate Diploma in Management (PGDM) programme was introduced under Rajagiri Business School, a stand alone management institute with AICTE approval.